Master of Arts in Teaching Program (MAT)

 |²||English and social studies students will meet this requirement through a content-area course (e.g. ENG5XX or HIS5XX).
 Mathematics, science, and foreign language students typically will meet the requirement with an education or liberal-arts elective course.|

-The MAT in Foreign Language Education, Mathematics Education, and Science Education totals 45 credits.
-The MAT in English Education and Social Studies Education totals 48 credits.
+The MAT in Foreign Language Education and Mathematics Education total 45 credits.
+The MAT in English Education and Social Studies Education total 48 credits.
+The MAT in Science Education (currently chemistry, bioogy, and geology) totals 39 credits.
+No graduate-level science courses are required.

 - Culminating assessments are required; e.g., comprehensive examination, teaching portfolio, thesis, etc.